DevCycleHQ/devcycle-docs/docs/best-practices/serverless/serverless-cloud-functions.md

 ### Example Project for Google Cloud Functions & DevCycle

-To get you up and started, we've put together an example repository that can be used as a reference:
+To get you up and started, we've put together an example repository to be used to follow along with in this guide

 [https://github.com/DevCycleHQ/google-cloud-functions-example](https://github.com/DevCycleHQ/google-cloud-functions-example)